LaffertyPlayOn/test1/README.md

 is probably prudent for us to ensure our local installations do the same.
 It is not yet 100% clear that Rails mitigates this issue for us (although it looks like it may do the magic for us) but for the time being it's best we mirror the RDS instances as closely as possible.

->	- Log in to the MySQL client if you're not there already (you should see "mysql>" as your prompt)
+>	- Log in to the MySQL client if you're not there already (you should see "mysql>" as your prompt) Note: log in as root
 >	- Run the following query:

 	mysql> select @@global.time_zone, @@session.time_zone;
+>	and you should see something like:
 	+--------------------+---------------------+
 	| @@global.time_zone | @@session.time_zone |
 	+--------------------+---------------------+